-Next in our review of 2012, Martin Spain recalls a visit to the incredible McLaren Technology Centre back in the summer, where he found a very rare Porsche...
+Martin Spain visits the incredible McLaren Technology Centre, where amongst the F1 machinery on display he found a very rare Porsche...

 I was having a very dull afternoon at work, when an email dropped into my inbox from my Drive Cult colleague Matt: